microprediction/timemachines/README.md

 ### Slack / Google Meets
 See the Slack invite on my user page [here](https://github.com/microprediction).

+# Installation

+Please use a virtual env or a new conda environement.

-## Install on python venv
+## Install on python virtual environment

-The cautious person proceeds as follows in a python virtual environment (reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1)).
-Absolute bare bones:
+See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1)) if you are not familiar.
+Given all the dependencies of various timeseries packages out there, failure to use a virtual environment could leave you in a real [mess](https://xkcd.com/1987/).

     pip install --upgrade pip
     pip install --upgrade numpy